oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     relationships between types.

 * **Package**:
     A container that defines a namespace for the set of types it contains.
-A type references types from another package using its namespace.
+A type can reference types from another package using the referenced namespace.

 * **Document**:
     A series of octets described by a data format applied to an information model, or equivalently, by a data model.